What is rehab for addiction treatment?

-Rehabilitation Treatment is a general term that refers to helping a person to get better and to restore normal functioning.
+Rehabilitation Treatment is a general term for addiction treatment that refers to helping a person to get better and to restore normal functioning.
 When speaking about addiction, rehabilitation treatment means a program that helps the addict to stop taking drugs.
-The program also introduces the recovering addict to programs and principles that will help them to improve their life and avoid relapse in the future.
+The program also introduces the recovering addict with substance use disorder to programs and principles that will help them to improve their life and avoid relapse in the future.

-There are two main categories of rehabilitation treatment.
+There are two main categories of drug rehab centers.
 There is inpatient treatment.
 This means that you are checked into a medically supervised facility where you spend all day in group meetings, classes, therapy and other activities.
 You then sleep at the facility.
 For the duration of the program, you do not leave.
 This means that your life activities are interrupted for the time you are checked in.
 You lose a significant amount of freedom.
 Yet, rehab centers are not jails or prisons.
 Hence, you still do have the choice to check out if you make that decision.
 Many patients in rehab will choose to stay because they truly want to get better and they want to have that time away from their drug of choice.

 Are there other types of drug rehab centers other than inpatient?

 It is possible to go to a different kind of treatment center if you are not able to attend a full residential treatment program.
 In fact, there are a variety of different kinds of rehab centers.
 There are full day programs, partial day programs and other types of outpatient drug rehab.
 In some cases, these drug rehab centers are a part of a full mental health facility.
 Here in Florida, many rehab and detox programs are stand-alone.
 It is good to have so many choices when it comes to getting help for addiction.
 You and your family can make a decision based on the level of care you need and your ability to take time away from your activities of daily living.

 What do I do if I have a problem with substance abuse?